-C406.1.1.1 Building Core/Shell and Initial Build-Out Construction.
+C406.1.1.1C406.1.1.2 Building Core/Shell and Initial Build-Out Construction.
 Where separate permits are issued for core and shell buildings and build-outconstruction, compliance shall be in accordance with the following requirements.

 - 1. Core and shell buildings or portions of buildings shall comply with one of the following: - 1.1.
-Where the permit includes a central HVAC system or service water heating system with chillers, heat pumps, boilers, service water heating equipment, or loop pumping systems with heat rejection, the project shall achieve not less than 50 percent of the energy credits required in Table C406.1.1 in accordance with Section C406.2. - 1.2.
-Alternatively, the project shall achieve not less than 33 percent of the energy credits required in Table C406.1.1. - 2.
+Where the permit includes a central HVAC system or service water heating system with chillers, heat pumps, boilers, service water heating equipment, or loop pumping systems with heat rejection, the project shall achieve not less than 50 percent of the energy credits required in Table C406.1.1 by Sections C406.1.1 and C406.1.1.1 in accordance with Section C406.2. - 1.2.
+Alternatively, the project shall achieve not less than 33 percent of the energy credits required in Table C406.1.1 by Sections C406.1.1 and C406.1.1. - 2.
 For core and shell buildings or portions of buildings the energy credits achieved shall be subject to the following adjustments: - 2.1.
 Lighting measure credits shall be determined only for areas with final lighting installed. - 2.2.
 Where HVAC or service water heating systems are designed to serve the entire building, full HVAC or service water heating measure credits shall be achieved. - 2.3.
-Where HVAC or service water heating systems are designed to serve individual areas, HVAC or service water heating measure credits achievedshall be reduced in proportion to the floor area with final HVAC systems or final service water heating systems installed. - 3.
+Where HVAC or service water heating systems are designed to serve individual areas, HVAC or service water heating measure credits achieved shall be reduced in proportion to the floor area with final HVAC systems or final service water heating systems installed. - 3.
 Build-out construction shall be deemed to comply with Section C406.1 where either: - 3.1.
-Where heating and cooling generation are provided by a previously installed central system, the energy credits achieved in accordance with Section C406.2 under the build-out project are not less than 33 percent of the credits required in Table C406.1.1. - 3.2.
-Where heating and cooling generation are provided by an HVAC system

-- installed in the build out, the energy credits achieved in accordance with Section C406.2 under the build-out project are not less than 50 percent of the credits required in Table C406.1.1 - 3.3.
+Where heating and cooling generation are provided by a previously installed central system, the energy credits achieved in accordance with Section C406.2 under the build-out project are not less than 33 percent of the credits required in Table C406.1.1 by Section C406.1.1 and C406.1.1.1. - 3.2.
+Where heating and cooling generation are provided by an HVAC system installed in the build out, the energy credits achieved in accordance with Section C406.2 under the build-out project are not less than 50 percent of the credits required in Table C406.1.1by Section C406.1.1 and C406.1.1. - 3.3.
 Where the core and shell building was approved in accordance with C407 under 2021 IECC or later.